fivequarters/fusebit.io/src/_blog/_posts/github-oauth-apps.md

 Permissions are configured at the application settings level.
 On installation, a user can decide if the application is available for specific repositories the user has access to, or an entire GitHub organization.

-With a GitHub App you can interact with the GitHub API in three different ways:
+With a GitHub App you can interact with the GitHub API in 3 different ways:
 - On user behalf (known as a user to server requests) - similar to a GitHub OAuth App
+- Authenticated as the application
 - Authenticated as an installation
-- Authenticated as the application

 ### Who can install a GitHub App?

 Organization owners or users with admin permissions over a repository can install a GitHub app.
 For non-organization owners, you can still grant access to them via **GitHub App manager permissions**.

+Configuration of GitHub Apps permissions is at the application settings level.
+Adding new permissions requires explicit user approval before using from the GitHub App.

+Read more about configuring GitHub App permissions [here](https://docs.github.com/en/developers/apps/managing-github-apps/editing-a-github-apps-permissions)

 ### GitHub App acts on behalf of a user